Armed militia group in police standoff shuts down Massachusetts highway, suspects in custody

 The men refused to put down their weapons or comply with authorities’ orders, claiming to be from a group “that does not recognize our laws” before taking off into a wooded area, police said.

-Officials used negotiators to interact with the other suspects.
+Police said they used negotiators to interact with the other suspects.

-Mason said the “self-professed leader” of the group wanted it to be known that they are not anti-government.
+Mason said the “self-professed leader” of the group wanted it to be known that they are not antigovernment.

 “I think the investigation that follows from this interaction will provide us more insight into what their motivation, what their ideology is,” Mason said.